0cjs/sedoc/ee/6502/routines.md

     pzero   .DS 1           ; If this is 1, and X (current digit) > 1, we
                             ; are outputting leading zeros

+### Compact ROM Multi-table

+[Harper's answer on RCSE][harper] describes a very efficient technique for storing three boolean flags plus a 5-bit value in a single array of bytes in ROM.
+Bits 0, 6 and 7 are three tables of flag values, and bits 1-5 are another value.
+Below, Y register is the offset into the table (e.g., for a video game level).

+* Bit 0 value: `ROR (table),y` loads bit 0 into the carry flag.
+This would modify RAM, but does not affect ROM.
+(This can serve as a form of copy-protection.)
+* Bit 7 or 6 value: `ASL` loads bit 7 into the carry flag and bit 6 into the negative flag.
+Again, table must be in ROM to avoid modification.
+* Bits 1-5 are loaded via the obvious `LDA (table),y; LSR; AND #$1F`,
+  which also leaves bit 0 in the carry.

 <!-------------------------------------------------------------------->
 [6f-bclark]: http://forum.6502.org/viewtopic.php?p=62581#p62581